radareorg/radare2/DEVELOPERS.md

 ### C

-In order to contribute with patches or plugins, we encourage you to use the same coding style as the rest of the code base.
+In order to contribute patches or plugins, we encourage you to use the same coding style as the rest of the code base.

-Please use `./sys/clang-format-diff.py` before submitting a PR to be sure you are following the coding style.
-If you find a bug in this script, please create an issue on GitHub.
-You can also install the pre-commit hook `./sys/pre-commit-indent.sh` by copying it in `.git/hooks/pre-commit` which will check the coding style of the modified lines before committing them.
+Please use `./sys/clang-format-diff.py` before submitting a PR to be sure you are following the coding style, as described in [CONTRIBUTING.md](CONTRIBUTING.md#Getting Started).
+If you find a bug in this script, please submit a bug report issue.

+A pre-commit hook to check coding style is located at `sys/pre-commit-indent.sh`.
+You can install it by copying it to `.git/hooks/pre-commit`.
+To preserve your existing pre-commit hook, use `cat sys/pre-commit-indent.sh >> .git/hooks/pre-commit` instead.

+For a premade `.vimrc`, see `doc/vim`.

-You may find some additional notes on this topic in doc/vim.
+You may find some additional notes on this topic in `doc/vim`.

 * Tabs are used for indentation.
 In a switch statement, the cases are indented at the switch level.

 * Switch-cases where local variables are needed should be refactored into separate functions instead of using braces.
 Even so, if braced scope syntax